jakub-kocka/esp-gpio-tool/README.md

 For details regarding the format of the input file please refer to the Input file section.

 #### GUI

 The GUI version of a user input for the `GPIO Assignment Checker` can be used.

 > [!NOTE]
 > If you want to use GUI for checker, install Python `Tkinter`.

-Debian-based Linux (Ubuntu, Debian, ...)
+Debian-based Linux (Ubuntu, Debian, etc.)

 ```sh
 sudo apt-get install python3-tk
 ```

-MacOS
+macOS

 ```sh
 brew install python-tk
 ```

-Windows - if not installed use the Python installer to modify the installation and check the `tcl``/tk` and IDLE` (or similar) option to be included in the installation.
+Windows - if not installed use the Python installer to modify the installation and check the `tcl/tk` and IDLE (or similar) option to be included in the installation.

 To invoke the GUI following command can be used:

 ```sh
 python -m esp_gpio_tool
 ```